Bulat-Ziganshin/FastECC/Overview.md

-What one need to know in order to implement N*logN Reed-Solomon error-correction codes
+What one needs to know in order to implement O(N*log(N)) Reed-Solomon error-correcting codes

 # NTT implementation